Solo Female Travel In Mexico (2024) – A Complete Guide

 At night, use Uber to get around safely.

-Confidence tips for traveling to Mexico City alone as a woman
+Confidence tips for travelling to Mexico City alone as a woman

 If you’re nervous, stick to areas like Roma, Condesa, Centro and Coyoacan to start with.
 Avoid Doctors and Tepito completely.
 Wear a handy bum bag with secure zip in busy areas like Centro and keep a close eye on your belongings in markets.